No where else will you find something this cool!

 How was the project presented to Knot & Rope Supply?

 The project was presented to us in pretty rough shape.
 The rope work was shot, and the wheel had remnants of old paint jobs on it.
 The brass was all tarnished.
 It looked nasty.

 What was the customer looking to have done on this?

 He wanted a first class knot work job done on this wheel similar (if not better) that what would have been on the wheel originally.
 Our artistic direction was something along the lines of "Make it look cool".
 The final destination for the wheel is going to be a summer home on Lake Michigan up by the Sleeping Bear Dunes.

 What was the process to do this job?

 We had to get all the old rope off, which wasn't tough.
 Then we had to get the paint off.
-Sandblasting wasn't an option since it probably would of destroyed the bronze, so we used a company in Toledo that specializes in full chemical dips to completely remove paint.
-Typically they dip complete automobiles in huge acid tanks, so getting this in there wash't a problem.
+Sandblasting wasn't an option since it probably would have destroyed the bronze, so we used a company in Toledo that specializes in full chemical dips to completely remove paint.
+Typically they dip complete automobiles in huge acid tanks, so getting this in there wasn't a problem.

 As that was going on we consulted with the customer about things like rope cord size, knot style, finish, etc. We gave him ideas as well as some different options and let him pick.